NNPC Records Trading Surplus of N6.33bn in May - THISDAYLIVE

 Kasim Sumaina in Abuja

-The Nigerian National Petroleum Corporation (NNPC) has announced a trading surplus of N6.33 billon for May 2019, a figure which is 13 per cent higher than the N5.60 billion surplus posted in the preceding month of April 2019.
+The Nigerian National Petroleum Corporation (NNPC) has announced a trading surplus of N6.33 billon for May 2019, which is 13 per cent higher than the N5.60 billion surplus posted in April.

-The NNPC, in its May 2019 edition of the Monthly Financial and Operations Report (MFOR), released on Sunday, attributed the modest rise to the increase in gas and power output which contrasts with the figure for the preceding month.
+Details of the report contained in the May 2019 edition of the NNPC Monthly Financial and Operations Report (MFOR) released yesterday, attributed the modest rise to the increase in gas and power output, which contrasts with the figure for the preceding month.

-The report made public by the Group General Manager, Group Public Affairs Division of the Corporation, Ndu Ughamadu, in Abuja, also attributed the result to the surplus recorded by the corporation’s downstream entities like NNPC Retail, PPMC, NPSC and Duke Oil.
+The report, which was made public by the Group General Manager, Group Public Affairs Division of the Corporation, Ndu Ughamadu, in Abuja, also attributed the result to the surplus recorded by the corporation’s downstream entities like NNPC Retail, PPMC, NPSC and Duke Oil.

-The report further indicated that within the period, the NNPC recorded a total of $580.32 million in export sale of crude oil and gas which is 23.39 per cent higher than the previous month’s figure.

-The report also indicated that between May 2018 and May 2019, crude oil and gas worth $5.97 billion was exported.
+The report also showed that between May 2018 and May 2019, crude oil and gas worth $5.97 billion was exported.

-In the downstream, to ensure uninterrupted supply and effective distribution of petrol across the country, a total of 2.06bn litres of petrol translating to 66.49mn litres/day were supplied for the month of May 2019.
+In the downstream, to ensure uninterrupted supply and effective distribution of petrol across the country, a total of 2.06 billion litres of petrol, translating to 66.49 million litres per day, were supplied during the period under review.

 It was noted that beyond supply, the corporation continued to diligently monitor the daily stock of petrol to achieve smooth distribution of petroleum products and zero fuel queue across the nation.

-Within the period, a total of 60 pipeline points were vandalized, which represents a remarkable 52 per cent decrease from the 125 points vandalized in April 2019.
+Within the period, a total of 60 pipeline points were vandalised, which represents a remarkable 52 percent decrease from the 125 points vandalised in April.

-The Atlas Cove-Mosimi and Ibadan-Ilorin pipelines accounted for 38 per cent and 23 per cent respectively and other locations accounted for the remaining 39 per cent of the total breaks.
+The Atlas Cove-Mosimi and Ibadan-Ilorin pipelines accounted for 38 per cent and 23 per cent respectively and other locations accounted for the remaining 39 per cent of the total vandalism.

 The report noted the spirited efforts by NNPC in collaboration with the local communities and other stakeholders to continuously strive to reduce and eventually eliminate this menace.